-7.6.2 Policies: CS28 Carbon Emissions Reductions; CS29 Sustainable Design and Construction; CS30 Carbon Offset Fund; CS31 Water Management; CS32 Pollution Control
+6.6.2 Policies: CS28 Carbon Emission Reductions; CS29 Sustainable Design and Construction; CS30 Sustainability Offset Fund; CS31 Water Management; CS32 Pollution Control

-Significant positive effects relating to efficient water use, greenhouse gas emissions, remediation of contaminated land, waste reduction, renewable energy generation and energy efficiency have been predicted for this suite of policies.
+Significant positive effects relating to efficient water use, greenhouse gas emissions, remediation of contaminated land, waste reduction and energy efficiency have been predicted for this suite of policies.
 Other positive effects have been predicted against the environmental objectives particularly as a result of the sustainable design and construction policy.
 There is uncertainty as to how the provision of renewable energy generating equipment will affect local landscapes & townscapes as well as the historic environment.
 Limited effects have been identified against the social and economic objectives.

-7.7 Place Strategies
+6.7 Place Strategies

 A series of Place Strategies have been developed for each of the Borough's towns and large villages, together with the wider countryside.
 The role of these strategies is to take forward the settlement hierarchy.
-Within these place strategies, a number of strategic sites and locations have also been identified and along with the overall strategies these have each been assessed against the SA Framework.
-A summary of the findings is provided below.
+Within these place strategies, a number of strategic sites and local allocations have also been identified and along with the overall strategies these have each been assessed against the SA Framework.
+A summary of the findings is provided in the sub-sections below.